One of the ways we are funded is through council tax from the residents of Hampshire and Isle of Wight.

 We make sure we spend our budget efficiently and plan for the future to give the best value for money for our residents.

-We also continue to make savings, planning to deliver in excess of £1m of efficiencies over the next two years.
+We also continue to make savings, more than £1m over a two year programme.

 Which is funded by